WormBase/website-genome-browsers/README.md

    repo's staging branch (replacing the config file from the previous release), as well as the contents of the `embed` directory to the corresponding dirctory in the amplify repo.
-   Committing this file and pushing it will trigger a rebuilding the staging JBrowse 2 instance.
+   Committing these files and pushing will trigger a rebuilding the staging JBrowse 2 instance.

-8. Update JBrowse 1 or 2 source (optional).
+6. Update JBrowse 1 or 2 source (optional).
 The above directions will cause the JBrowse instances to be rebuilt with the new configurations that point at the next WormBase data release.
 If it is desired to update the JBrowse software version, that is not too hard.